-A heat pump is the best and most economical way to heat a swimming pool.
+A heat pump is the best and most economical way to heat a pool.
 No wonder it is the most popular pool heater in Belgium.
-A heat pump extracts heat from the environment and then adds it to the pool water.
-Although it is a bit more expensive, you will soon recover the purchase cost because a heat pump consumes very little electricity.
-The payback period is therefore also much shorter compared to other heat sources.
-A heat pump is the most convenient way to heat the pool water.
+This is because a heat pump extracts heat from the environment and then adds it to the pool water.
+Although purchasing them is a bit more expensive, you will quickly recoup this cost.
+In fact, a heat pump uses very little electricity.
+Therefore, the payback period is also much lower than for other heat sources.
+For a swimming pool, the air-water heat pump is the most interesting way to heat the water.

-With a high-quality heat pump combined with a good pool cover, you spend about 650 euros per year on heating costs for your pool, on the condition that you only use the pool when the outdoor temperature is above 10°C. If you want to use the pool all year round, you should use a heat exchanger during the winter months.
+With a quality heat pump combined with good pool covers, you’ll spend about 650 euro per year on heating costs for your pool.
+This if you swim when it is warmer than 10°C outside.
+Do you prefer year-round swimming?
+Then you can use a heat exchanger during the winter months.

-A heat exchanger transfers heat from an external heat source, such as a central-heating boiler, a solar water heater or even a heat pump, to the swimming pool water.
-A heat exchange takes place when the hot and cold water flow in opposite directions in the heat exchanger.
-In this way, the warm water from the central-heating boiler, for example, transfers heat to the cold pool water without coming into contact with each other.
-This technique is ideal for people who want to heat their pool quickly.
-The entire pool is heated in just one day and will be ready for you to enjoy.
+A heat exchanger transfers heat from an external heat source, such as a central heating boiler, a solar water heater or even a heat pump, to the pool water.
+As the hot and cold water flow in the heat exchanger in opposite directions, a heat exchange takes place.
+For example, the hot water from the central heating boiler transfers heat to the cold pool water without coming into contact with each other.
+This technique is ideal for people who want to heat up their pool quickly.
+In just one day, the entire pool is warmed up and you can enjoy it.

-Because the heat exchanger is connected to the existing heating system, it is cheap to install.
-However, the consumption costs for a heat exchanger are very high.
-If this is the only way you heat the pool, you are guaranteed to get an extremely high energy bill afterwards.
-Moreover, this type of pool heating is less ecological, which is something that has become very important nowadays.
+Because the heat exchanger is connected to the existing heating system, it is inexpensive to install.
+Nevertheless, the consumption cost with a heat exchanger is very high.
+If you only heat the pool this way, you are guaranteed to get a painful energy bill afterwards.
+Moreover, this pool heater is less ecological, something we consider a lot these days anyway.

-The final option is to heat the pool with wood.
-The pool water passes along the wood-burning stove and receives the heat from the fire.
-However, operating a wood-burning stove is rather labour intensive, as wood has to be added constantly.
+As a final option, you can also heat the pool with wood.
+The pool water passes by the wood stove, taking with it the heat coming from the fire.
+However, its operation and operation is quite labor-intensive, as it requires constant addition of wood.
 Moreover, wood is not cheap.
-This type of pool heating can be used for smaller pools that are used occasionally.
+This type of pool heater can be used in smaller pools that are used occassionally.

-Once the pool water has been heated, it is important to keep it warm for as long as possible and ensure that the heat does not escape.
-Therefore, we always recommend to cover the pool with an automatic roller shutter.
-This ensures that the pool water does not cool down so quickly, thus saving energy.
-If you choose solar slats, the water temperature will even rise when the pool is not being used on sunny days.
-In short: nothing but advantages!
+Once the pool water has warmed up, it is important to keep the water warm for as long as possible and ensure that the heat cannot escape.
+This is why we always recommend our clients to cover the pool with an automatic roller shutter.
+This causes the pool water to cool less quickly, saving you energy.
+Moreover, if you choose solar slats, the temperature of the water rises even when you are not using the pool on sunny days.
+In short: only advantages!